microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 Step 5: The query is executed on SQL database and results are returned to Azure function

 Step 6: Azure function returns the results to end user

-## 1. Azure services deployment
+### Azure services deployment
+## Step 1: SQL Server Deployment

-- Step 1: Create SQL server with Sample database Please provide the database name as "oaisqldemo" and server name as "oaisqldemo" As part of data preperation step, please foolow the below link to create the SQL database in the resourcegroup you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
+Create SQL server with Sample database,please provide the database name as "oaisqldemo" and server name as "oaisqldemo".Follow the links in below step to create the SQL database in the resourcegroup where you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
 <img width="905" alt="image" src="https://user-images.githubusercontent.com/50298139/222620998-e30223f8-b44a-4524-a80a-3aba68ce30ee.png">
 Please click "Set admin" and provide the functionname which in diagram is "azureopenaidemo" as the Admin Name
 <img width="674" alt="image" src="https://user-images.githubusercontent.com/50298139/222620873-0cb5201d-d587-41aa-b58d-d0b2bf73785e.png">